Thursday, 18th Nov. 2021

 Panel hosted by Konrad-Adenauer-Foundation (KAS) and Reporters Without Borders (RSF) Germany

 Various Chinese actors, including government agencies, State-owned media, diplomatic missions, private media and telecommunications companies, are investing billions into an international media strategy to influence the flow of information beyond China‘s borders.
 All-expense-paid visits to China and training programs for foreign journalists organized by the state broadcasting administration authority are a key component of this strategy.
 Thousands of foreign journalists from 146 countries have so far completed one of those trainings.
 The conveyed idea of journalism is, however, not one of a watch dog: “Western” understanding of press freedom and media independence is considered as a threat for the CCP.

 Journalists from Africa and Asia who participated in both training programs organized by Chinese authorities and media development organizations from democratic countries will give an insight on how the training programs differ in content and access to them.
 They will share what makes journalist trainings attractive and relevant for their respective contexts – and suggest how media development organizations from democratic countries could become the more trustworthy provider of training programs.
-The session will also discuss with a German journalism trainer what journalistic quality standards should be on training agendas in order to lay foundations for a trustworthy journalism practice, and to – in a longer perspective – increase overall trust in media in societies.
+The session will also discuss with a German journalism trainer what journalistic quality standards should be on training agendas in order to lay foundations for a trustworthy journalism practice.

 Joseph Odindo, Aga Khan University Nairobi; former Editorial Director at Nation Media Group